coleifer/huey/docs/api.rst

             # schedule "count_some_beans" to run in an hour
             count_some_beans.schedule(args=(100000,), eta=in_an_hour)

+            # another way of doing the same thing...
+            count_some_beans.schedule(args=(100000,), delay=(60 * 60))

         :param args: arguments to call the decorated function with
         :param kwargs: keyword arguments to call the decorated function with
-        :param eta: a ``datetime`` instance specifying the time at which the function should be executed
+        :param datetime eta: the time at which the function should be executed
+        :param int delay: number of seconds to wait before executing function
         :param convert_utc: whether the ``eta`` should be converted from local time to UTC, defaults to ``True``
         :rtype: like calls to the decorated function, will return an :py:class:`AsyncData`